 About Georgia Trend

-Georgia Trend, the only statewide business publication in the market, is published once a month with two extra issues (Business Georgia and Small Business Guide).
+Georgia Trend, the magazine of Georgia business, politics and economic development since 1985, is the only statewide business publication in the market.
+Georgia Trend is published once a month with two extra issues: Business Georgia and Small Business Guide.
 It is delivered to more than 50,000 subscribers and has become indispensable to the leaders that shape our state.
-Business, political and economic development leaders have relied on Georgia Trend for 30 years.

 Continued investments in GeorgiaTrend.com and Georgia Trend Daily have made them equally valuable resources.

 Georgia Trend has won numerous national and regional awards for journalistic excellence, including the prestigious Green Eyeshade Award, as well as awards from the Magazine Association of the Southeast (MAGS) and the Alliance of Area Business Publications (AABP).